-In this eye-opener, Robert ParkeHarrison tells a story of the struggles of the environment.
+In this eye-opener by one of my favorite photographers, Robert ParkeHarrison tells a story of the struggles of the environment.
 In his studio he constructed unreal photographs of scarred environments due to overuse, abuse,and technology.
 It is a really moving collection of the real-life crisis facing our world.
 He created a mythic world which mirrors our own and tells the story of how nature is abused, domesticated and controlled.
 He also created possible ways to solve the greatest needs of humanity without harming the environment.
 It is a wonderful addition to have on your coffee table and to offer to guests.

 This 600-year-old manuscript has baffled scholars and cryptographers alike for centuries.
 Some have claimed that the undecipherable text written in this book has no meaning at all, but many will beg to differ.
 It has about 240 pages, some of its pages are missing.
 The pages are filled with handwritten codex and many pages have illustrations or diagrams accompanying those writings.
 It will make a great gift for people who are naturally curious and a great addition to add to your coffee table for guests.